Ten Things You Should Know: Haskell Invitational

 7) Racing Hall of Famer Craig Perret rode three Haskell winners: Bet Twice (1987), Forty Niner (1988), and Lost Mountain (1991), the most by any jockey.

 8) While many tried (including Alysheba, referenced above), the first Kentucky Derby winner to also win the Haskell was War Emblem in 2002.
 Big Brown became the second in 2008.
+In 2015 American Pharoah became the first Triple Crown winner to run in and win the Haskell.

 9) In 1995, Serena’s Song became the first filly winner of the Haskell.
 Rachel Alexandra became the second in 2009.